-Program Update: Snohomish County is offering FREE Septic Care Workshops for homeowners in July!
-Registration is required to attend a workshop so please register here or by phone at 425-388-3636 for either workshop.
+Program Update: Snohomish County is offering FREE Septic Care Workshops for homeowners in November!
 The upcoming workshops are being held on:

 Learn more here!

 Snohomish County's Savvy Septic Program is a one-stop-shop for financing options, incentives, and education to help you maintain a healthy septic system!

 - Low-interest loans for septic system repair and replacement

 - Rebates for septic system inspection and riser installation

 - Grants for qualifying low income homeowners for system maintenance and repairs